kshedden/workshops/dair3/design/design.md

-  - In an _as-treated_ analysis, subjects are analyzed as belonging to the treatment that they received and complied with, even if this treatment is different from the one to which they were randomized.
+  - In an _as-treated_ analysis, subjects are analyzed as belonging to the treatment that they received and complied with, even if this treatment is different from the one to which they were assigned.
 Such a study is subject to selection bias and does not benefit from the presence of randomization.

 ## Foundations of statistical inference